GeekHunter-Brasil/hello-world/backend-styleguide/README.md

       update_hiring
     end

-    it "should call the hiring manager updater with appropriate arguments the right number of times" do expect_any_instance_of(::Services::Companies::Hirings::HiringManagerUpdate).to receive(:update).with(expected_params).exactly(1).times
+    it "calls the hiring manager updater with appropriate arguments the right number of times" do expect_any_instance_of(::Services::Companies::Hirings::HiringManagerUpdate).to receive(:update).with(expected_params).exactly(1).times
     end
   end